pikopiko-2022/lost-and-found/README.md

 # Lost and Found

-Lost and found is an app where users can come to look for an make a post about items they have lost or found.
+Lost and found is an app where users can come to look for and make a post about items they have lost or found.
 Users can then comment on a post to make a connection and get back their item.

-User Stories
+User Stories:

 - User can login and create a profile
 - User can make a post if they found or lost an item